Developing Proxies to .NET Libraries

 the above implementation will be called instead.

-Sometimes it is not possible to use typeof
+Sometimes it is not possible to use typeof, for example when

 proxying a module.
 In this case, you can use the type or module's full